ome/www.openmicroscopy.org/_posts/2018-02-23-user-meeting-registration.md

 intro-blurb: The OME team is pleased to announce that registration for the 2018 OME Annual Users Meeting is now open
 ---

-We are pleased to announce that registration for the 2018 OME Annual Users Meeting is now open.
+We are pleased to announce that registration for the 2018 OME Annual Users Meeting is now closed.

 The meeting will be held May 30th - June 1st 2018 at the University of Dundee, Scotland, UK.